Find out if you're eligible for Right to Buy with our handy Q&A.

 - The value of your property

-Q. Can I buy jointly?
+Q. Can I buy with someone else?

 The discount will be based on whoever has lived in a council home the longest.
 This handy Right to Buy calculator will provide an indication of the discount you could qualify for.